josephPeanut/21564FTC_2024/README.md

 # 21564FTC_2024
-Team 21564's Code from me and a mentor (nick: "@RockosBos" on github) for the 2024 FTC Game
+Team 21564's Code from me and a mentor (nick: "@RockosBos" on github, "21564-2024-FTC-Project" repostitory) for the 2024 FTC Game

 Results:
 Belleville: 2-3-0